🤝 DAIC partners withPawtato

 In addition to the above partnerships and others, after the combined effort to build the Starkware-dYdX Layer 2 protocol as the underpinning technology for dYdX v3, dYdX continues to have a strong relationship with Starkware.
 Starkware’s pioneering zkSTARK (Zero-Knowledge Scalable Transparent Argument of Knowledge) cryptographic proof scaling technology, along with its Starknet and StarkEx protocols, have become a force to be reckoned with in the industry.

 Since inception, dYdX has been focused on gradually making its platform increasingly decentralized.
-With the November 2023 launch of dYdX v4 upon DYDX Chain, this vision is inching closer to reality with each passing day.
+With dYdX v4 live on dYdX Chain since November 2023, the protocol has continued moving toward a more decentralized trading stack.
 (Image Credit: dYdX v4 - Full Decentralization via the dYdX blog) Since inception, dYdX has been focused on gradually making its platform increasingly decentralized.
-With the November 2023 launch of dYdX v4 upon DYDX Chain, this vision is inching closer to reality with each passing day.
+With dYdX v4 live on dYdX Chain since November 2023, the protocol has continued moving toward a more decentralized trading stack.
 (Image Credit: dYdX v4 - Full Decentralization via the dYdX blog)

 dYdX Roadmap